srillaert/public-notes/camino/camino_2024-8.md

 Av.
 Buenos Aires, 17, O Porriño, Pontevedra, Spain
 State owned modern albergue next to a busy road.

+#### Walk
+- Enjoyed a coffee in front of the restaurant in Mos.
+- Along the way, there was a stunning view of Redondela and the Ria de Vigo bay.
+- All the albergues in Redondela were fully booked.
+The cheapest options on booking.com and Airbnb were over 100 euros.
+Solution?
+Return to Mos for the affordable albergue.
+- There doesn't seem to be a direct bus between Redondela and Mos.
+Took a taxi instead (15 euros for the 10 km ride).
+- Ate 'pulpa' at the restaurant in Mos, 'O Alpendre Tapería Cafetería'.

 ### 2024-8-28 Albergue de Peregrinos Santa Baia de Mos
 Camiño da Rua, 3, Pontevedra, Spain
 Charming small town featuring three bars, an upscale restaurant, a camino shop and a playground.